 - a.
 Academic dishonesty includes, but is not limited to, the following: - i.
 Cheating on examinations. - ii.
 Plagiarism: the representation of another's ideas or writing as one's own.
-Examples include: - presenting all or part of another person's published work as something one has written; - paraphrasing or summarizing another's writing without proper acknowledgement; - representing another's artistic or technical work or creation as one's own. - iii.
+Examples include: - presenting all or part of another person's published work as something one has written: - paraphrasing or summarizing another's writing without proper acknowledgement; - representing another's artistic or technical work or creation as one's own. - iii.
 Willingly collaborating with others in any of the above actions, which result(s) in work being submitted which is not the student's own. - iv.
-Stealing examinations, falsifying academic records, and other such offenses. - v.
-Submitting work previously presented in another course without permission of instructor. - vi.
-Unauthorized duplication of computer software. - vii.
+Submitting work containing any content that was generated by an Artificial Intelligence bot or website when not explicitly directed to do so by the instructor. - v.
+Stealing examinations, falsifying academic records, and other such offenses. - vi.
+Submitting work previously presented in another course without permission of instructor. - vii.
+Unauthorized duplication of computer software. - viii.
 Unauthorized use of copyrighted or published material. - b.
-If, based on substantial evidence, an instructor deems that a student is guiltyof academic dishonesty, the instructor may initiate disciplinary action. - i.
+If, based on substantial evidence, an instructor deems that a student is guilty of academic dishonesty, the instructor may initiate disciplinary action. - i.
 The instructor may require that the student repeat the assignment or the examination, or - ii.
 The instructor may give the student a failing grade for the assignment or examination, or - iii.
 The instructor may give the student a failing grade for the course.